One of the first factors that people think of when selling a property are real…

 Property settlement is usually handled between yourself and your official legal, financial and property representatives.

-(If you’re looking to sell your property soon and you’re yet to find the right agent, you can compare agent fees and other information side by side using our free agent comparison service.
-Agent fee information isn’t available anywhere else online.)
+(A good agent will guide you through the settlement process.
+If you’re looking to sell your property soon and you’re yet to find the right agent, you can compare agent fees and other information side by side using our free agent comparison service.)

 What does “property settlement” mean?